-25 The term "approved" refers to TMDLs, and the term "agreed to by EPA" refers to alternative restoration approaches and protection approaches.
+25 The terms "approved" and "established" refer to TMDLs, and the term "agreed to by EPA" refers to alternative restoration approaches and protection approaches.
 As discussed in the 2016 Integrated Reporting Memo, "...the alternative restoration approach does need to clearly demonstrate how WQS will be achieved for EPA to include it under the CWA 303(d) performance measures."